-☐ Choose Run|Frequency.
+Choose Run|Frequency.

-- ☐ Select variables Q2 1, Q2 2 and Q2 3 from the list of variables on the Run Frequency dialog box. - ☐ Select Run.
+\Box Select variables Q2 1, Q2 2 and Q2 3 from the list of variables on the Run Frequency dialog box.

+Select Run.

-The WinCross defaults provide a Frequency report and a Horizontal Bar Chart of the frequency.
-You have the additional options of creating a Statistical report or a Frequency and statistical report.
+The WinCross defaults provide a Frequency report of the frequency.
+You have the additional options of creating a Statistical report, Horizontal Bar Chart or a Frequency and statistical report.